Riyatomar14/blockchain/README.md

 note-public key used to encrpt the message and private or secret key used to decrypt  the message.

-## hashing-
+## hashing(keyless cryptography)

 1Hashing in blockchain is a cryptographic process which takes an input (such as text) and turns it into an output of fixed length and structure known as the 'hash value'.

-It is always the same length and one-way, meaning it cannot be reversed.
+a)It is always the same length b)one-way, meaning it cannot be reversed c)unique hash of each input
+d) "avalanche effect", which means that a small change in the input results in a significant change in the output, making it statistically indistinguishable from random

+-> algorithm in hash-
+1.SHA 256-bitcoin(famous)
+2. MD 150
+3.Keccak 256
 ## 51% attack-

 A 51% attack is an attack on a blockchain network where a single entity gains control of more than half (51%) of its staking or computational power.